tbaro19/AdvRE-ViHandOCR/README.md

-# AdvRE-ViHandOCR - Adversarial Robustness Evaluation of a Vietnamese Handwriting OCR System
+# Adversarial Robustness Evaluation of a Vietnamese Handwriting OCR System

 This repository demonstrates adversarial attacks on an OCR model using **Projected Gradient Descent (PGD)**.
 The goal is to evaluate and reduce the robustness of OCR systems by generating adversarial perturbations using three different strategies: